NREL/ATHENA-forecast/contributing.md

 ## Issue Tracking

-New feature requests, changes, enhancements, non-methodology features, and bug reports can be filed as new issues in the [Github.com issue tracker](https://github.com/NREL/ATHENA-twin/issues) at any time.
+New feature requests, changes, enhancements, non-methodology features, and bug reports can be filed as new issues in the [Github.com issue tracker](https://github.com/NREL/ATHENA-forecast/issues) at any time.
 Please be sure to fully describe the issue.

 ## Repository

-The ATHENA-twin repository is hosted on Github, and located here: http://github.com/NREL/ATHENA-twin
+The ATHENA-forecast repository is hosted on Github, and located here: http://github.com/NREL/ATHENA-forecast

 To work on a feature, please make a new feature branch based on the master branch.
-If you're working externally to NREL, please fork OpenOA first and then create a feature branch in your own copy of the repository.
+If you're working externally to NREL, please fork ATHENA-forecast first and then create a feature branch in your own copy of the repository.
 Work out of the feature branch before submitting a pull request.
 Be sure to periodically merge the target release branch into your feature branch to avoid conflicts in the pull request.